VoronDesign/VoronUsers/printer_mods/OboMaker3D/C17-EXT-MINI/README.md

 For the 60mm fan, follow the recommendations in the documentation.
 Best model : Sunon MF60252V21000UA99 24V 60x60x25 3800CFM 32,8m3/h

-# Credits

-The C17-EXT-MINI Activated Carbon Filter was modelled in [Fusion 360](http://autodesk.com).

 ## HEPA 13 Filter

 Use HEPA 13 filters from 10mm to 18mm thick.
 The best is to find a HEPA 13 filter for vacuum cleaner and cut it with a cutter.
 The references change according to the country.